cysouw/diathesis/text/c13_zumInfinitive.md

-# Light-verb alternations with *Präpositions­In­fi­ni­tiv* {#sec:zuminfinitive}
+# Light-verb alternations with *Präpositions­in­fi­ni­tiv* {#sec:zuminfinitive}

 ## Introduction

 This final chapter investigates a class of constructions that consist of a light verb with a preposition, an article and an infinitive, like the *sein+am‑In­fi­ni­tiv* progressive [@next a], see [@sec:zuminfinitive-sein-am], or the *haben+am‑In­fi­ni­tiv* inversive [@next b], see [@sec:zuminfinitive-haben-am].
 German has various such grammaticalised monoclausal constructions, which are superficially similar, but syntactically clearly different from clauses with ordinary prepositional phrases.
-The grammaticalised combination of a preposition, an article and an infinitive will be called a *Präpositions­In­fi­ni­tiv* and it is proposed as a fourth non-finite verbform alongside *Partizip*, *In­fi­ni­tiv* and *zu‑In­fi­ni­tiv*.
+The grammaticalised combination of a preposition, an article and an infinitive will be called a *Präpositions­in­fi­ni­tiv* and it is proposed as a fourth non-finite verbform alongside *Partizip*, *In­fi­ni­tiv* and *zu‑In­fi­ni­tiv*.

 ::: ex
 - Ich bin am Arbeiten.